Custom 404

 /**

-* Render the response
+* Render and return

 * @param Request $request